 The role of social media specialist is essential for many organizations, and the job outlook is sunny.
-Businesses are well aware of social media’s ability to influence buying decisions; the estimated $41 billion they spent on social media ads in 2020 proves that they believe such platforms to be a critical part of their marketing strategy.
+Businesses are well aware of social media’s ability to influence buying decisions, and ad spending is expected to show an annual growth rate of 4.02% for a projected market volume of US$88.1bn by 2028.
+Clearly, businesses believe such platforms to be a critical part of their marketing strategy.

-Understanding the job market is essential for negotiating your salary if you’re looking to try your luck as a social media specialist.
-You’ll also want to be knowledgeable about what you can expect to earn as a social media specialist so you can negotiate fair compensation.
+Understanding the job market is essential for negotiating your salary if you want to try your luck as a social media specialist.
+You’ll also want to know what you can expect to earn as a social media specialist so you can negotiate fair compensation.

-This article will provide an in-depth look at social media specialist salaries from all over the United States and other countries.
+This article will provide an in-depth look at salaries for social media specialists from all over the United States and other countries.
 You’ll also learn how industry and seniority affect compensation and what the job actually entails.

 - What does a social media specialist do?
 A brief overview